viperproject/gobra-book/src/01/termination.md

 ## TODO Conditional termination with `if` clauses
 <!--
-When we want to prove termination only under certain conditions we can add an `if` clause at the end.
+When we want to prove termination only under certain conditions, we can add an `if` clause at the end.

-One is allowed to add only a single clause per kind of termination measure (tuple or wildcard).
+One can only add a single clause per kind of termination measure (tuple or wildcard).
-But we can have a clause for a tuple termination measure while using the wildcard termination measure in other cases.
+However, we can have a clause for a tuple termination measure while using the wildcard termination measure in other cases.
-But when the condition held for a tuple measure, this same measure must decrease for all further recursive invocations and cannot *downgrade* to a wildcard measure. -->
+But when the condition held for a tuple measure, this measure must decrease for all further recursive invocations and cannot *downgrade* to a wildcard measure. -->
 <!-- TODO proper example -->

 ## TODO Mutual recursive functions